 BC regularly evaluates the effectiveness of its delivery modes and teaching methodologies to support equitable student learning and achievement and uses results to guide improvements.
 Program Reviews serve as a key evaluation tool, prompting programs to analyze disaggregated student success data, as detailed in standard 1.4.
-Additionally, the KCCD Institutional Research Office tracks enrollment by modality, while the BC Office of Institutional Effectiveness monitors course success rates by modality, which can be further disaggregated by ethnicity or other student identifications to monitor whether there is equitable student learning and achievement.
+Additionally, the BC Office on Institutional Effectiveness through the Enrollment Management Dashboard tracks enrollment by modality, and monitors course success rates by modality, which can be further disaggregated by ethnicity or other student identifications to monitor whether there is equitable student learning and achievement.
 The Accreditation and Institutional Quality Committee (AIQ) evaluates Institutional Set Standards for course modalities and makes recommendations when necessary.
 Standards 1.3 and 4.3 describe an instance in which the effectiveness of different delivery modes was evaluated, and recommendations were made.
 Moreover, Standard 2.2 addresses the pandemic-induced shift to online offerings, leading to the development of Level Up courses aimed at enhancing online modality quality following evaluation of student success rates.